Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 ## How to activate the each Special Feature Mode

-For the legacy UTS2 v.2.0.7.5, the shader-specific special features that were distinguished by suffix names such as `Transparent`, `StencilMask`, `StencilOut`, `Clipping`, or `TransClipping`, you can enable them from the settings of each special feature mode in the "Basic Shader Settings" for Unity Toon Shader.
+For the legacy UTS2 v.2.0.7.5, the shader-specific special features that were distinguished by suffix names such as `Transparent`, `StencilMask`, `StencilOut`, `Clipping`, or `TransClipping`, you can enable them from the settings of each special feature mode in the **Basic Shader Settings** for Unity Toon Shader.

 <img width = "800" src="images/URP_image009.png">